Naitreey/notes-and-knowledge/cs/software-engineering/methodologies/test-driven-development.rst

 - Sometimes it's useful to skip on a test which is testing something you haven't written yet. 但注意及时 unskip it.

+- Do not test for developer's stupidity.
+You should trust yourself (and fellow developers) not to do something deliberately stupid, but not something accidentally stupid.
+(If not, you have a much bigger problem.)